thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 ## Questions
+The following questions were asked to assist in the data analysis process

 1. Which company received the most funding?
 2. Which company received the lowest amount of funding?
 3. Which Sector received the highest amount of funding?